FirebaseExtended/angularfire/docs/reference.md

 ### $requireSignIn(requireEmailVerification)

 Helper method which returns a promise fulfilled with the current authentication state if the user is authenticated and, if specified, has a verified email address, but otherwise rejects the promise.
-This is intended to be used in the `resolve()` method of Angular routers to prevented unauthenticated users from seeing authenticated pages momentarily during page load.
+This is intended to be used in the `resolve()` method of Angular routers to prevent unauthenticated users from seeing authenticated pages momentarily during page load.
 See the ["Using Authentication with Routers"](/docs/guide/user-auth.md#authenticating-with-routers) section of our AngularFire guide for more information and a full example.